cotterjd/in-debt-cision/README.md

 This example would assume you have something like a $10,000 car loan with 4.7% interest with a minimum payment of $200 and a $15,000 student loan with an interest rate of 6% and a $50 minimum payment.
 And that you have an extra $1000/month to put towards your debt.
+The two 0's at the end of the Loans is for months and interest paid on the loan.
+If you want a grand total for the entire life of the loan you can put how many months you've had the loan and the interest you've already paid instead of zeros.